dashpay/docs/masternodes/understanding.rst

   Masternodes begin offering services when a `ProRegTx <https://github.com/dashpay/dips/blob/master/dip-0003.md#registering-a-masternode-proregtx>`_
   `special transaction <https://github.com/dashpay/dips/blob/master/dip-0002.md>`_
   containing a particular key is written to the blockchain.
 - As before in ``masternode.conf``, the ProRegTx references the transaction id (txid) and index holding the collateral.
 The IP address and port of the masternode are also defined in this transaction.
 - The ProRegTx contains 2 Dash addresses (also called public keys) and one BLS public key, which represent 3 different roles in the masternode and define update and voting rights.
 The keys are:

-  1. ``ownerKeyAddr``: This is the public key of the masternode or collateral owner.
-It is different than the key used in the collateral output.
-Only the owner is allowed to issue ProUpRegTx transactions.
+  1. ``ownerKeyAddr``: This is a Dash address (public key) controlled by the masternode owner.
+It is different from the address used for the collateral.
+Because the owner uses the private key associated with this address to issue :ref:`ProUpRegTx <update-dip3-config>` transactions, it must be unique for each masternode.
   2. ``operatorKeyAddr``: This is the BLS public key of the masternode operator.
-Only the operator is allowed to issue ProUpServTx transactions.
-The operator key is also used while operating the masternode to sign masternode related P2P messages, quorum related messages and governance trigger votes.
-Messages signed with this key are only valid while the masternode is in the valid set.
+Only the operator is allowed to issue :ref:`ProUpServTx
+     <update-dip3-config>` transactions.
+Because operator key is used
+     during live masternode operation to sign masternode-related P2P messages, quorum-related messages and governance trigger votes, each BLS key must be unique for each masternode.
   3. ``votingKeyAddr``: This is the public key ID used for proposal voting.
 Votes signed with this key are valid while the masternode is in the registered set.
 - Masternode payments were previously sent to the address holding the collateral.
 Under DIP3, the owner must specify a different address to receive payments in the ProRegTx.
 The owner may optionally specify a non-zero percentage as payment to a separate masternode operator, if applicable.
 - The masternode configuration can later be updated using ProUpServTx, ProUpRegTx and ProUpRevTx transactions.
 See `Updating Masternode Information <https://github.com/dashpay/dips/blob/master/dip-0003.md#updating-masternode-information>`_ in DIP3 and :ref:`<update-dip3-config>` in this documentation for more details.
 - All functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
 Until then, it is necessary to set up the masternode following the `old process <https://docs.dash.org/en/stable/masternodes/setup.html>`_